metablaster/WindowsFirewallRuleset/docs/NamingConvention.md

 ## Variables

-To name variables we use descriptive approach and camel case similar to recommendations on how to name functions and parameters, ex:
+To name variables we use descriptive approach and pascal case similar to recommendations on how to name functions and parameters, ex:

 `$SearchString` instead of `$str`